Visual Similarity Attention: Experiments and Results

 In addition to obtaining superior quantitative performance, another key difference between our method and competing algorithms is explainability.
 With our proposed similarity attention mechanism, we can now visualize, by means of similarity attention maps, the model's decision reasoning.
-In Figures~\ref{fig:cubAttResults} and~\ref{fig:carAttResults}, we show examples of attention maps generated with our method on testing data unseen during training.
-Figures~\ref{fig:cubAttResults}(a) (model trained and tested on CUB) and~\ref{fig:carAttResults}(a) (model trained and tested on Cars) each show three triplet examples.
-As can be seen from these figures, our proposed method is generally able to highlight intuitively satisfying correspondence regions across the images in each triplet.
-For example, in Figure~\ref{fig:cubAttResults}(a) (left triplet), the region around the face is what makes the second bird image similar, and the third bird image dissimilar, to the first (anchor) bird image.
-In Figure~\ref{fig:carAttResults}(a) (left triplet), the region around the headlights is highlighted by the model as being important for satisfying the triplet criterion.
+In Figures~\ref{fig:cubcarresults}(a) and (b), we show examples of attention maps generated with our method on CUB and Cars testing data with both within- and cross-domain training data respectively.
+As shown in these figures, our proposed method is generally able to highlight intuitively satisfying correspondence regions across the images in each triplet.
+For example, in Figure~\ref{fig:cubcarresults}(a) (left 1), the beak color is what makes the second bird image similar, and the third bird image dissimilar, to the first (anchor) bird image.
+In Figures~\ref{fig:cubcarresults}(a) and (b) (right), we show inter-dataset (cross-domain) results to demonstrate model generalizability.

-To further demonstrate model generalizability, we show inter-dataset results in Figures~\ref{fig:cubAttResults}(b) (model trained on Cars and tested on CUB) and Figures~\ref{fig:carAttResults}(b) (model trained on CUB and tested on Cars).
 We note that, despite not being trained on relevant data, our model trained with similarity attention is able to discover local regions contributing to the final decision.
-For example, in Figure~\ref{fig:cubAttResults}(b) (left triplet), the model is able to discover the corresponding regions around the face and neck of the bird images, whereas in Figure~\ref{fig:carAttResults}(b) (center triplet), the model is able to discover the corresponding region around the rear window/wheels of the car images.

-Finally, we show the impact of similarity mining on the generated attention maps in Figure \ref{fig:withWithoutMining}, where (a) and (b) show one triplet example from CUB and Cars respectively (left triplet: baseline $L_{ml}$, right triplet: proposed $L_{ml}+\gamma L_{sm}$).
-We clearly see from both examples that the proposed $L_{sm}$ results in more exhaustive and accurate discovery of local regions, further demonstrating (along with Table~\ref{tab:ablationResults}) its impact in improving model performance.
+While one may add a classification module to any similarity CNN (e.g., Siamese), and then apply GradCAM \cite{GradCAM_ICCV17} to generate class-specific visual explanations, we argue that GradCAM is specifically designed for image classification tasks, which would generate saliency maps for each image (of the input pair) independently and does not ensure faithful explanation of the underlying similarity of the \textit{pair} of images.
+Concretely, using GradCAM in such an independent fashion may fail to find explicit correspondences between the pair of input images as we shown in Figure \ref{fig:gcam}, since it is designed to highlight regions that contribute to that individual image's classification activations.